 This is possibly the most difficult situation to handle because you are dealing with the death of a relationship.
 It will become awkward in the future, especially with the in-laws and when both partners shared the same circle of friends.
 A new mother can feel isolated and out of touch with her social circle.

 Separating from your husband may have an effect on how you see your new child.
 Do not assume that the birth of the child played a factor in the separation.
-It’s now important to stay strong and focused for you and your baby.
+It’s now important to stay strong and focused on you and your baby.

 5. Going bankrupt